Do you have any really great words of encouragement? I'm having a real "What if I'm not good enough," moment.

 In case you weren't living in Southern California during the 90s.

 First of all, the peaks and valleys of being an artist can sometimes suck, but the best thing you can remember is that it's normal.
-Every time you go into one of those crippling self doubt spirals, remember that you are a writer, an artist, a creator of worlds.
+Every time you go into one of those crippling self-doubt spirals, remember that you are a writer, an artist, a creator of worlds.
 Soon you will emerge from the ashes of your own destruction blazing in glory, arms akimbo, and vaporize everyone who doubts you with your laser beam side eye of doom.

 There is no middle of the road.
-You are either a shitty artist imposter with zero talent who may have tricked a few people somehow and is fooling themselves, or you are better than Betty White and Chuck Norris's love child.
+You are either a shitty artist impostor with zero talent who may have tricked a few people somehow and is fooling themselves, or you are better than Betty White and Chuck Norris's love child.

 When you're riding the highs, you know why people are artists.
 You know from the Sulawesi caves to the tortured garage band kid why people give their lives to art.
 You know why artists think the creative process is better than sex.
 You can lie in bed and stare at the ceiling, and even though you don't believe in omnipotent father figures who sent dogma to Earth thousands of years ago, you know why such a being would create.